 LC-MS Snapshot displays a zoomed-in snapshot of the peptide precursor spectrum in the LC-MS heat map 2-D view.
 The peptide feature is highlighted in purple and the database matched MS/MS scan is indicated by a blue square, whereas a de novo sequenced MS/MS scan is indicated by a yellow square, and no square if no MS/MS is taken for the peptide feature.
 The span of the yellow line in the LC-MS Snapshot designates the isolation window.
-Users can change the view from the 2-D heat map to a 3-D intensity view by clicking the intensity view button by clicking the expand button 🛐 in the upper right-hand corner of the LC-MS Snapshot.
-In addition, users can export the LC-MS heat map by clicking the export image button 3 in the upper right-hand corner of the LC-MS Snapshot.
+Users can change the view from the 2-D heat map to a 3-D intensity view by clicking the intensity view button in the upper right-hand corner of the LC-MS Snapshot, and enlarge the LC-MS view to cover the full screen by clicking the expand button in the upper right-hand corner of the LC-MS Snapshot.
+In addition, users can export the LC-MS heat map by clicking the export image button in the upper right-hand corner of the LC-MS Snapshot.
 See Section 4.2.2, "Exporting LC-MS, IM-MS, and LC-IM-MS".